 wax or causing the fragrance to separate from the wax in the container.

-We carefully measure the exact amount of essential
+I carefully measure the exact amount of essential

 Gel candles are supposed to have a

 smaller flame than traditional candles.
 Trim wicks to 1/4 inch before